Jump to content

 It was the last thing she heard before she blacked out.

-“Did you go to the bathroom—?
+“Did you go to the bathroom—?”

-“Lee Hyun,” an unfamiliar voice said and he sat up in panic.
+“Lee Hyun,” an unfamiliar voice said.

 “Who are you?
 Where is my sister?”